-Rising seniors and graduate students at any stage from a variety of disciplines are invited to attend, including - but not restricted to - informatics, computer science, science and technology students, communication, product design, and visual arts.
-Our goal is to build a cohort of up-and-coming researchers, provide experience in this research area, and provide research and career building.
-This workshop draws from a legacy of workshops on values in design which have been transformative in this field.
+This summer research workshop is designed to foster a strong cohort of underrepresented researchers working on topics related to the social impact of information technology.
+Rising seniors and graduate students at any stage from a variety of disciplines are invited to attend, including -- but not restricted to -- informatics, computer science, science and technology studies, communication, product design, urban and rural studies, and visual arts.
+Our goal is to build a cohort of up-and-coming researchers, provide experience in this research area, and provide research and career building opportunities.

-Phoebe Sengers: I am an Associate Professor in Information Science and Science & Technology Studies at Cornell University, where I lead the Culturally Embedded Computing group.
-The focus of my work is the long-term social impacts of technology design.
-I integrate methods from ethnography, history, and design to explore what we imagine technologies will do for us, how they are actually taken up in human practice, and how they could be otherwise.
-My current major project is a study of the long-term impact of new technological infrastructure on a small fishing village in rural Newfoundland, Canada.
-I am using this case to examine how technological infrastructures often build in and reinforce urban, white-collar assumptions and values, and how and why these have led to the decimation of rural communities in Newfoundland.
+Phoebe Sengers is an Associate Professor in Information Science and Science & Technology Studies at Cornell University.
+The focus of her work is the long-term social impacts of technology design, using methods from ethnography, history, and design to explore what we imagine technologies will do for us, how they are actually taken up in human practice, and how they could be otherwise.

-Eligibility for this workshop will be evaluated using the following three factors:
+Eligibility for this workshop is evaluated using the following three factors: